pavel-zhur/HarmonyDB/OneShelf.Videos/OneShelf.Videos.App/readme.md

 - Prerequisites:
   - the root path in the appsettings needs to point to a folder with:
     - all.json (not actualy currently used)
-    - may have an _app directory (will be excluded from all.json on generation)
+    - may have an _app* directories (will be excluded from all.json on generation)
     - result (i).json files where i corresponds to the folders
     - each folder is an exported chat
     - the db file will be created automatically at the path specified in appsettings